aazuspan/blog/content/blog/patch_metrics.md

 aliases = ["/blog/patch_metrics"]
 +++

 Area isn't everything.
 Knowing how much old-growth forest, high-severity fire, elk migration corridor, etc. falls within your landscape is valuable, but often it only tells part of a story.
-Two fires might burn the same amount of forest, but if one torches a homogenous swath across the landscape while the other disperses over dozens of small, disconnected patches, those forests will regenerate very differently.
+Two fires might burn the same amount of forest, but if one torches a homogeneous swath across the landscape while the other disperses over dozens of small, disconnected patches, those forests will regenerate very differently.

 {{<figure src="/images/posts/patch_metrics/lsm_burned_forest.jpg" alt="Burned forest with small patches of live trees around a lake">}}